 - Play on the playgrounds or ninja warrior course

 - Participate in numerous special activities in the Rec Center

 - Color coloring pages

 - Watch an outdoor movie

 Things to Know About Jellystone Park Waller

 - The park is constantly being updated.
 They are replacing older cabins with new cabins and upgrading one of the older slides as well.
-It’s probably worth it to call up and request one of the newer cabins, if you’re renting a cabin.
+If you’re planning to rent a cabin, I’d recommend calling up and requesting one of the newer cabins.